 There was no published statement on the force’s website.
 No general press release appears to have been issued.
 No indication that the document was proactively shared across multiple media organisations.

 There is no direct evidence, on the public record, as to how the Daily Mail obtained the letter.
-However, the combination of selective publication, absence of broader release, and close alignment between the letter’s wording and the newspaper’s reporting raises a reasonable inference: that this was not merely disclosure, but communication — potentially controlled, and certainly selective.
+However, the combination of selective publication, absence of broader release, and close alignment between the letter’s wording and the newspaper’s reporting raises a reasonable inference: This was not merely disclosure, but communication — potentially controlled, and certainly selective.

 The Commons intervention that prompted it